 The department offers a range of photography services to its members.
 This includes production of digital images from various sources - 35mm slides, subgross histo microscope glass slide, flatbed scanning, photo-copies of diagrams, etc. from books and electron micrographs.
-The department has a Faxitron Xray unit to radiograph/xray smaller samples up to 8X10 inches format and capture digital radiographs accessible from in-house computers.
-Rm 1702 Necropsy or 1664 Lab - Angie or Ian for assistance

 Graduate students are expected to prepare their own presentation material with equipment available in the department.
 Assistance with production of publishable presentations, graphs and posters is provided by the EM and Photo Lab using specialized computer software like Photoshop, Prism etc. Last minute requests in preparation for seminars are discouraged.
 There is no charge for these services when done for departmental functions.
 Grant money should be used where available.